brazilianmonk/brazilianmonk.github.io/pages/translations.md

 **Note:** There might be mistakes (and there probably are), so do not overrely on these translations or use them as citations and always confirm the information with knowledgeable monks.

+Each book is on a single webpage for now, so it may take a while to load.

 This was possible with the expertise of V. (Vietnam) Dhammañāṇa.
 Sādhu!

 ### [Udāna Commentary English Translation](assets/udana/udana-commentary1.html)